kpkt/ionic3/README.md

 # Prerequisites

 Since Ionic is built on top of Angular and Apache Cordova, you will need to have basic knowledge about these technologies.
 You also need to be familiar with HTML, CSS and JavaScript, if you want to understand all the information provided.

+# Overview

+Ionic is a front-end HTML framework built on top of Angular and Cordova.
+As per their official document, the definition of this Ionic Open Source Framework is as follows −

+Ionic is an HTML5 Mobile App Development Framework targeted at building hybrid mobile apps.
+Think of Ionic as the front-end UI framework that handles all the look and feel and UI interactions your app needs to be compelling.
+Kind of like "Bootstrap for Native", but with the support for a broad range of common native mobile components, slick animations and a beautiful design.